Skip to main content

 Light Funny Wedding Wishes for Friends

-A set of funny wedding wishes for friends when the couple enjoys light teasing and the humour will feel affectionate.
+A set of funny wedding wishes for friends when the couple enjoys light teasing and the humor will feel affectionate.

 Congratulations on your wedding.
-May your marriage be full of love, laughter and only a reasonable number of arguments about where to eat.
+May your marriage be full of love, laughter, and only a reasonable number of debates about where to eat.

 So happy for you both.
-Remember: marriage is teamwork, patience and pretending not to notice when the other person loads the dishwasher wrong.
+Remember: marriage means teamwork, patience, and pretending not to notice when your partner loads the dishwasher wrong.

 Congratulations to a brilliant couple.
-May your life together include good coffee, strong Wi-Fi and the wisdom to let the small things go.
+May your life together always include good coffee, strong Wi-Fi, and the wisdom to let the little things go.

-Wishing you a marriage full of laughter, kindness and enough snacks to survive every serious conversation.
+Wishing you a marriage full of laughter, kindness, and enough snacks to get you through every serious conversation.

 Reviewed by Grace W., Ghostwriter